-TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING Notes •Instantaneous (grab) DO data A) Rivers or streams A) Not assessable (cannot determine Fully Supporting with grab data only) A) DO criteria excursions in ≥ 10% of measurements, or 2 or more measurements if 10 or fewer data points are available.
+TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) DO data A) Rivers or streams A) Not assessable (cannot determine Fully Supporting with grab data only) A) DO criteria excursions in ≥ 10% of measurements, or more than one measurement if 2 to10 data points are available.
 A) DO listings based on grab data will be noted as Category 5C (need sonde data to confirm).
-B) Lakes or reservoirs B ) No DO criteria excursions^ B) 1 or more DO criteria excursions^ B) See 20.6.4.14.C(3) NMAC for additional information regarding lake sampling^.
-If an AU is determined to •Continuously recorded DO data (≥72 hours, ≤one hour frequency interval) DO criteria excursion(s) for less than four consecutive hours.
-DO criteria excursions for four or more consecutive hours. be impaired for both excessive nutrients and DO following respective assessment protocols, the AU will be listed for the causal variable (nutrients) rather than the response variable (DO).
+B) Lakes or reservoirs B) No DO criteria excursions^ B) 1 or more DO criteria excursions^ B) See 20.6.4.14.C(3) NMAC for additional information regarding lake sampling^. •Continuously recorded DO data (≥72 hours, ≤one hour frequency interval) DO criteria excursion(s) for less than four consecutive hours.
+DO criteria excursions for four or more consecutive hours. be impaired for both excessive nutrients and DO following respective listing methodologies, the AU will be listed for the causal variable (nutrients) rather than the response variable (DO).

-^ Lakes are typically sampled once in the spring and fall, and twice in the summer.
+[^] Lakes are typically sampled once in the spring and fall, and twice in the summer.
 DO measurements taken at intervals are averaged for the epilimnion, or in the absence of an epilimnion, for the upper one-third of the water column of the lake to determine attainment of DO criteria.

-\ Listing based on data points when concurrently-measured percent saturation was greater than or equal to 90% will be further examined to determine the site-specific reason for the high percent saturation.
+^{} Listing based on data points when concurrently-measured percent saturation was greater than or equal to 90% will be further examined to determine the site-specific reason for the high percent saturation.